 Although advancements in clear coat technology has increased vehicles’ abilities to brush off environmental assailants, they are not completely invulnerable from forces that wish to do your car’s paint harm.

 The Sun: Your car’s skin is just as vulnerable to the sun’s harsh ultraviolet rays as yours is.
 Direct UV exposure can cause your car’s paint to oxidize and flake away.
-In addition to oxidation, the porous nature of clear coat and paint means it will absorb dirt and moisture during thermal expansion and contraction that it experiences when it’s sunny.
+In addition to oxidation, the porous nature of clear coat and paint means it will absorb dirt and moisture during the thermal expansion and contraction that it experiences when it’s sunny.